joezhangss/flutter_wechat_assets_picker/guides/migration_guide.md

 #### `AssetPickerBuilderDelegate`

-- This delegate requires a new argument `initialPermission` with `PermissionState` type when using.
+New arguments:
-  The intention of this change is to be capable with various of `PermissionState`.
+- `PermissionState initialPermission`: The intention of this change is to be capable with various of `PermissionState`.
   If your delegate didn't require a permission check, you can pass `PermissionState.authorized` directly.
+- `keepScrollOffset`: To hold the provider and delegate without disposing, and keep the scroll offset with the last picking.

+Other changes:
 - `assetsGridBuilder` is not implemented by default.
 - The `findChildIndexBuilder` and `assetsGridItemCount` methods have new signature.
   They require calculating placeholders count on iOS/macOS by default.

+#### `AssetPickerViewerBuilderDelegate`
+- Added the `isDisplayingDetail` notifier.
+- Added double tap animation series of fields.

 #### `AssetsPickerTextDelegate`